 For some great behind the scenes info on arguably the edgiest of all 1950's sitcoms (its either this one, or BILKO), I recommend Dwayne Hickman's autobiography, FOREVER DOBIE.

 Cummings probably expected to be here for his 100th.
 He was known as Hollywood's first real health nut, gobbling vitamins, writing a book at age 52 called HOW TO STAY YOUNG AND VITAL, getting injections of "monkey glands and sheep sperm" in the 1950's, and, years before the Surgeon General's historic 1964 report, announcing to anyone who would listen that smoking was a health destroyer.
 The latter was a particularly courageous stance, as his hit TV show was sponsored by Winston cigarettes.
-(If you carefully watch any of the old Winston commercials for his show, you'll notice Cummings holds the cigarette but never takes a drag.)
+(If you carefully watch any of the old Winston commercials for his show, you'll notice Cummings holds the cigarette but never actually partakes of it.)
 Alas, all the effort didn't quite bring good old Bob to the century mark--he was diagnosed with Parkinson's Disease in the late 1980's and passed away in 1990 at age 82.

 Regardless, Mr. Cummings, we here at The Horn Section salute you on your 100th, and may your greatest work return to the airwaves sometime soon.